ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/biometrics.md

 We will implement a workflow where-by if a user can use biometrics to secure their login, Biometrics will be used.
 Otherwise a PIN will be used.
 In order to accomplish this, we will need to modify the `IdentityService` to handle locking the vault, and we will need to modify the `LoginPage` to present the user with unlock options when the vault is locked.

-## `IdentityService` Modifications
+## `SessionVaultService` Modifications

 ### Modify the Configuration

 We need to add a couple of options to our configuration.
-Most notably, we need to tell Identlty Vault how long, in milliseconds, the application should be in the background before the token is locked.
+Most notably, we need to tell Identity Vault how long, in milliseconds, the application should be in the background before the token is locked.
 This is handled via the `lockAfter` property.
 We will also tell Identity Vault to protect our data by hiding the screen content with the app is in the background, and that the Identity Vault should automatically try to unlock a locked vault upon attempting to access it.

 We will eventually remove the `authMode` option and specify it during the login, but we will leave it in place for now.